 Here's my question: Under these circumstances, are respect and trust possible?
-I know this: I will not bend over backward to please him like I did before. -- It's Not Over Till It's Over, and This Ain't Over
+I know this.
+I will not bend over backwards to please him like I did before.
+IT'S NOT OVER TILL IT'S OVER AND THIS AIN'T OVER

-Dear It's Not Over: A divorce decree is just a piece of paper.
+Dear INOTIOATAO: A divorce decree is just a piece of paper.
 It ends a marriage, but not all the bitter, angry feelings that led up to it and all the one-upmanship that often follows it.
 Some people have an overwhelming need to prove that they've made out better in the divorce.
 Your ex sounds like one of those people.

-Is there anyone that you and your ex trust and respect, preferably someone from his side of the family?
+Is there anyone that you and your ex trust and respect?
+Preferably someone from his side of the family?
 Maybe his brother or brother-in-law or best friend?
-A family priest or pastor?
+Or a family priest or pastor?

 If so, ask that person to set up a meeting between the three of you.
-Tell your ex you're afraid that the nastiness between the two of you will affect your daughter and you want to work out a relationship that puts her first.
-You're two people with one goal: a happy, healthy child with as few divorce-caused scars as possible.
+Tell him you're afraid that the nastiness between the two of you will affect your daughter and you want to work out a relationship that puts her first.
+You're two people with one goal -- a happy, healthy child with as few divorce-caused scars as possible.